uab-cgds-worthey/rosalution/docs/prototypes/forum-valadation/README.md

 # Forum Validation Prototype Implementation

-This README provides instructions on how to incorporate files related to a forum validation implementation into the main project.
+This README provides instructions on how to incorporate files related to a forum validation prototype implementation into the main project.

 ## File Structure

 The files are organized in the following way:

-- Frontend JavaScript and Vue components and their corresponding test files
+- Frontend JavaScript, Vue components, CSS styles, and their corresponding test files.
-- End-to-end system test files
+- End-to-end system test files.

 ## Instructions